patricksavalle/devops-project-template/README.md

 ### Functionals vs. Non-functionals

-Functionals are the system properties that the end-user needs to perform the desired tasks.
+Functionals are the system properties that the end-user interacts with to perform tasks.

 Non-functionals are the properties that give a system reliability, security, scalability, robustness, maintainability and changeability.